velexi-research/VLXI-Cookiecutter-Research/README.md

      (...) pkg> instantiate
      ```

-     * Review the Julia package dependencies for the project, and update them
+     * Review the Julia package dependencies for the project, and modify them
        as needed using the Julia package manager.
 For a quick reference of
        Julia package manager REPL commands, see the
        [Julia Quick Reference][julia-quick-reference].

-     * Commit the changes to `Project.toml` to the project Git repository.
+     * Commit the updated `Project.toml` file to the project Git repository.

 4. Configure Git.